State Bank of India cricket team

 State Bank of India were a first-class cricket team sponsored by the State Bank of India that played 23 first-class matches between 1963 and 1973.
 They won the Moin-ud-Dowlah Gold Cup Tournament seven times.

 Early matches

 State Bank of India were one of several sponsored teams in the Moin-ud-Dowlah Gold Cup Tournament.
 They lost their first match in 1963-64, did not participate in 1964-65, and progressed through to the final in 1965-66 on the basis of first-innings leads in two drawn matches, but lost the final to Hyderabad Cricket Association XI.

-They were one of the four teams in the Indore Tournament in January 1966 in Indore, but were eliminated in the first round.
+They were one of the four teams in the first-class Indore Tournament in January 1966 in Indore, but were eliminated in the first round.
 It was the only time the tournament was held.
 In August 1966 they toured Ceylon, playing ten matches, one of them first-class against a strong Ceylon Prime Minister's XI, who won by nine wickets.